Mark Barkworth: Life

+Martyrdom

 After having escaped from the hands of the Huguenots of La Rochelle, he was arrested on reaching England. and thrown into Newgate.
 At this time it was considered treason to be a priest in England who had been ordained abroad, and he was imprisoned for six months, and was then transferred to Bridewell.
 There he wrote an appeal to Robert Cecil, signed "George Barkworth".
 At his examinations he was reported to behave with fearlessness and frank gaiety.
 Having been condemned with a formal jury verdict, he was thrown into "Limbo", the horrible underground dungeon at Newgate, where he is said to have remained "very cheerful" till his death.

 Barkworth was executed at Tyburn with Jesuit Roger Filcock and Anne Line, on 27 February 1601.
 He sang, on the way to Tyburn, the Paschal Anthem: "Hæc dies, quam fecit Dominus, exultemus et lætemur in ea" ("This is the day, the Lord has made, let us rejoice and be glad in it").
-On his arrival he kissed the robe of Line, who was already dead, saying: "Ah, sister, thou hast got the start of us, but we will follow thee as quickly as we may"; and told the people that Pope St. Gregory had sent the Benedictine monks to evenglelize England, saying "I am come here to die, being a Catholic, a priest, and a religious man, belonging to the Order of St Benedict; it was by this same order that England was converted."
+On his arrival he kissed the robe of Line, who was already dead, saying: "Ah, sister, thou hast got the start of us, but we will follow thee as quickly as we may"; and told the people that Pope St. Gregory had sent the Benedictine monks to evangelize England, saying "I am come here to die, being a Catholic, a priest, and a religious man, belonging to the Order of St Benedict; it was by this same order that England was converted."
 He was said to be "a man of stature tall and well proportioned showing strength, the hair of his head brown, his beard yellow, somewhat heavy eyed".
 He was of a cheerful disposition.
 He suffered in the Benedictine habit, under which he wore a hair-shirt.
 It was noticed that his knees were, like St. James', hardened by constant kneeling, and an apprentice in the crowd picking up his legs, after the quartering, called out: "Which of you Gospellers can show such a knee?"
 Contrary to usual practice, the quarters of the priests were not exposed but buried near the scaffold.

 Barkworth was beatified by Pope Pius XI on 15 December 1929.